Operation Vistula: Situation of Lemkos in Poland

 Some five thousand Lemko families returned to their home regions in south-eastern Poland in 1957 and 1958.
 While the Polish census of 2003 shows only 5,800 Lemkos (self-identification), there are estimates that up to 100,000 Lemkos in total live in Poland today, and up to 10,000 of them in the area known as Lemkovyna.
 The largest communities of Lemkos live in the villages Łosie, Krynica, Nowica, Zdynia, Gładyszów, Hańczowa, Zyndranowa, Uście Gorlickie, Bartne, Bielanka, and in the eastern part of Lemkovyna – Wysoczany, Mokre, Morochów, Szczawne, Kulaszne, Rzepedź, Turzańsk, Komańcza.
-Also in the towns Sanok, Nowy Sącz, and Gorlice.
+They also live in the town of Sanok and the cities of Nowy Sącz and Gorlice.

 Legacy

 On 3 August 1990, the Polish Senate adopted a resolution condemning the postwar Polish government's Operation Vistula.
 In response, the Ukrainian Parliament (Verkhovna Rada) adopted the statement of understanding of the Polish Senate resolution as a serious step towards the correction of the injustices towards the Ukrainians in Poland.
 In the same resolution the Rada condemned the criminal acts of the Stalinist regime towards the Polish people.

-On 18 April 2002 in Krasiczyn, Polish President Aleksander Kwaśniewski expressed regret over Operation Vistula.
-The President described the operation as the symbol of harm against Ukrainians committed by the communist authorities.
+On 18 April 2002 in Krasiczyn, Polish president Aleksander Kwaśniewski expressed regret over Operation Vistula.
+The president described the operation as the symbol of harm against Ukrainians committed by the communist authorities.
 "Speaking on behalf of the Republic of Poland I want to express regret to all those wronged by the operation" - Kwaśniewski wrote in a letter to the National Remembrance Institute (IPN) and participants in the conference on the 1947 Operation Vistula and openly rejected the notion that it should in any way be linked to earlier events in Volhynia.
 "It was believed for years that the Vistula operation was the revenge for slaughter of Poles by the UPA forces in the east in the years 1943-1944.
 Such attitude is wrong and cannot be accepted.
 The Vistula operation should be condemned."

-In 2007 the presidents of Poland (Lech Kaczyński) and Ukraine (Viktor Yushchenko) condemned the operation as a violation of human rights.
+In 2007, president of Poland Lech Kaczyński and president of Ukraine Viktor Yushchenko condemned the operation as a violation of human rights.
 President Yushchenko also noted that the operation was executed by and was the responsibility of a "totalitarian communist regime".